As with the previous chapter, this chapter is for senior executives of a large enterprise facing generative and digital transformation.

 The Investment Case

 Your board has a duty of care for the long term health of the enterprise.
 So the starting point for the investment case is to lay out the cost of not making these investments.
 You live in the digital era, where rising digital first competitors are disrupting every market of consequence on the planet.
 The pace of disruption is unrelenting.
 What will happen to your brand, relative product value, competitive position, pricing capacity and talent mix if you remain behind this digital and generative curve?
-What risks will you incur, and can they be underwritten?
+What risks will you incur?
 The “do nothing” business case is a compelling starting point.
 In it, you share a five year estimate of revenue, profit, balance sheet and stock price.
 It won’t look pretty.

 - Phase 0: Consulting projects (small investment, one year)